Grow: Dwarf Banksias

 Banksia spinulosa ‘Honey Pots’ is a larger variety, reaching 1.5 m high.
 The leaf has a silver underside that creates a textured look to the shrub.
 ‘Honey Pots’ also has large flowers.

 Banksia spinulosa ‘Stumpy Gold’ has a coarse stiff leaf and deep yellow flowers.
 It grows a metre high and wide and the flowers often grow inside the shrub, making it a great habitat plant for smaller birds.

 Where to buy

 You will find these banksias at the Fair!
-Sydney Wildflower Nursery will be at Stall 72 at Collectors' Plant Fair, April 6-7 2019, Hawkesbury Race Club, Clarendon.
+Sydney Wildflower Nursery will have some for you, March 28-29 2020, Hawkesbury Race Club, Clarendon.
 Buy tickets at www.collectorsplantfair.com/tickets

 Story first published in Garden Clinic Magazine Autumn Issue 53.